aleontiev/rainboids/README.md

 ## Synopsis

-This game can be played at: https://rainboids.cat.computer
+This mobile-friendly game can be played at: https://rainboids.cat.computer

 This is an asteroids clone with its own interesting mechanics and visual aesthetics.
 It includes: